 Fatigue & Cravings

-I never had really bad cramps before starting the pill, I basically didn’t have any during and I have a little bit of cramps only the first day of my period now I stopped taking the pil.
+I never had really bad cramps before starting the pill, I basically didn’t have any during and now I that stopped taking the pil, I have a little bit of cramps only on the first day of my period.
 I never take any medicine, but I just take it easy that day and sometimes use a hot water bottle (this really helps).
 The funny thing is that I’m almost happy to feel it, because it means that my body is going back to its natural state again.
-I’m sure every girl gets period cramps or at least knows how they feels.
-Some girls have it really badly and it’s complete hell.
+I’m sure everyone with a period gets period cramps or at least knows how they feels.
+Some people have it really badly and it’s complete hell.
 Many doctors actually recommend the pill, because the pill can definitely make it better.
 But before you do this, please try different methods first though.
 I know it can get really bad in it can really effect your every day life, but cramps are natural.
 Try to make it better (don’t focus on it going away completely, because in many cases it won’t) with natural remedies, before you decide to take the pill.

 This is really bothering me and being on the pill definitely made it worse.
-The week before my period my ankles were always more swollen (they’re always a little swollen since I started the pill) and my tummy was so tensed because of it, that it was hurting and I was having trouble bending over.
-I can now see that my ankles are less swollen in general, but just before my period the water retention is actually worse than being on the pill.
+The week before my period my ankles were always more swollen (they’re always a little swollen since I started the pill) and my tummy always felt so tensed as well, that it was hurting and I was having trouble bending over.
+I can now see that my ankles are a little less swollen in general, but just before my period the water retention is actually worse than being on the pill.
 Luckily it goes away as soon as I’m on my period.

-I never want to go back taking the pill.
+I never ever want to go back taking the pill.
 In fact I’m so done with it, that I threw away the 4 strips that were left.
 I want to focus on new methods that are not harmful for your body, like the Lady Comp (there are many other brands as well).
 Putting hormones in your body isn’t something you should consider if you’re looking for a contraceptive.

 Are you taking birth control pills?
 Or any other form of hormone contraceptive?
 What is your experience?
 Are you thinking about stopping too?
 Share your experience, so we can help each other and create awareness!
-You can do this by leaving a comment below or via IG (tag me and I will tag your story).
+You can do this by leaving a comment down below or via IG (@freedomevermore : tag me and I will tag your story).
 Thank you!
 X